 For more information on the origins of soccer read this article I wrote all about the Invention of Soccer.

-And the same if it was a windy day.
-If the wind was blowing towards one team in the first half it would be blowing towards the other team in the second half.
+And the same goes for if it was a windy day.
+If the wind were blowing toward one team in the first half, it would be blowing toward the other in the second half.

 Although the length of the half-time break has extended over time, the basic structure, or format, of a soccer game has stayed the same for the past 150 years.